danielsunjin/Daniel-REU-Project-Files/README.md

 After preprocessing (around 4 hours), use FSLeyes to view the subject fMRI images in the `commonspace_bold` directory with the anatomical template in the `commonspace_resampled_template:` directory of the `bold_dataskink` directory in the `preprocess_outputs` directory of your project folder to make sure that registration occured correctly.
 The call to RABIES may in [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) may need to be changed if registration does not work well.
 I find the best RABIES preprocess call is with the `--commonspace_masking` and `--coreg_masking` flags.

+RABIES uses the DSURQE mouse atlas for preprocessing, confound correction, and analysis.

 **Successful preprocessing:**

 Commonspace template with commonspace BOLD: